-As during 2013 - 2015, the company and its subsidiaries transactions with party that may cause the interest conflict, the company has to undertake the following transactions with necessity and reasonability;
+As during 2014-2016, the company and its subsidiaries transactions with party that may cause the interest conflict, the company has to undertake the following transactions with necessity and reasonability;

-Related Individual / Juristic Person who may cause Relationship Description d-transa Amount llion Ba Necessity and reasonability of conflict of interest 2013 2014 2015 transactions De lamai Co.,ltd / Hotel Business C.I.Group Pcl., has held the ordinary shares 99.97% of the paid up capital of Long-term Loan Interest receivable 79.40 1.98 179.62 174.80 5.19 For using as working capital the De lamai Co.,Ltd. and Joint Directors , Short-term Loan Interest receivable - - 2.00 For using as working capital
+Related Individual / Juristic Person who Relationship Description ed-transant (mllio Necessity andreasonability may cause conflict of interest 2014 2015 2016 of transactions 1.
+De lamai Co.,Ltd / Hotel Business C.I.Group Pcl., has held the ordinary shares 99.97% of the paid up capital of the De lamai Long-term Loan Interest receivable 79.40 1.98 179.62 1.98 174.80 5.19 For using as working capital Co.,Ltd. and Joint Directors , Short-term Loan Interest receivable - - 2.00 For using as working capital 2.
+Fakwantip Co.,Ltd C.I.Group Pcl., has held the ordinary shares 99.98% of Short-term Loan - - 10.00 For using as working capital the paid up capital of the CIG (Thailand) Co.,Ltd, has invested in Fakwantip Co., Ltd as a joint venture in a portion of 29.67% of registered capital Interest receivable - - 0.03 For using as working capital